 The floor is the foundation of any room design and one of the most expensive components of any space.
 Feel confident about your investment test vinyl flooring samples to know they are right for your taste and your space.
-Putting them through some easy tests to see if they are right for you.
+Putting them through some easy tests will help you decide if they are right for you.
 When browsing the materials available, make sure to choose samples in various color tones, finishes, and styles.
 Sometimes, the colors you are drawn to online aren’t the ones you fall in love with when they are in the space.
 Branch out and choose some samples you may not initially be thinking about.

 Once samples are in hand, put them through a variety of tests to make sure they will hold up to the rigors of daily life.
 Before you begin, make sure to really think about how the space is used and what you need the floors to hold up to.
 Make your tests the most extreme of circumstances and you’ll have the peace of mind that you chose the ideal vinyl floors for your space.
 If you aren’t sure vinyl is the right option, complete these same tests against multiple flooring types, including engineered hardwood and hardwood to see how the products stack up against one another.

 Can it Resist Stains?

 Whether you live alone or have a brood of children, spills are inevitable.
 Take the flooring samples and test them against coffee, mud, drinks, and spaghetti sauce.
 Clean up the spills right away and then repeat the test, allowing the stains to stay on the surface of the vinyl for longer the next time.
 Make sure to clean up the mess using the same cleaners you would typically choose for your floors.
 Make sure the cleaners themselves don’t alter the look of the finish or leave a residue that would be problematic if the floors were running throughout the whole room.